opnfv/container4nfv/docs/development/gapanalysis/gap-analysis-kubernetes-v1.5.rst

 .. (c) Xuan Jia (China Mobile)

 ================================================
-OpenRetriever Gap Analysis with Kubernetes v1.5
+Container4NFV Gap Analysis with Kubernetes v1.5
 ================================================

-This section provides users with OpenRetriever gap analysis regarding feature requirement with Kubernetes Official Release.
+This section provides users with Container4NFV gap analysis regarding feature requirement with Kubernetes Official Release.
 The following table lists the use cases / feature requirements of container integrated functionality, and its gap analysis with Kubernetes Official Release.